florian-huber/data_science_course/book/01_intro_data_science.md

 (4) There has been significant progress in the field of **algorithms**, which also includes machine learning.
 It is algorithms, which are at the heart of nearly every tool that we use as data scientists for understanding and interpreting data.
 This can range from optimization methods dating back more than 200 years (e.g., least square method) all the way to current deep learning approaches.
 These advancements have opened up new possibilities for predictive analytics, automation, and artificial intelligence.

 (5) Lastly, the often-underestimated field of **data visualization** has seen revolutionary advancements.
 Effective data visualization makes complex data more comprehensible, accessible, and actionable.
-The development of powerful visualization tools enables us to present data in a visually compelling manner that fosters understanding and drives informed decisions.
+The development of powerful visualization tools enables us to present data in a visually compelling manner that fosters understanding and drives informed decisions {cite}`munzner2014visualization, healy2018data, wilke2019fundamentals`.

 So, while data is not new, the volume of data, our ability to process it, and the recognition of its value, are.
 These changes have given rise to the burgeoning field of data science, marking a new era in our relationship with data.